"Highpointing" -- Summiting United States Highpoints for Fun, Fitness, Friends, Focus, and Folly

 III.
 Location and Classification of State Highpoints

 Location: Table 1 presents the "Martin Classification of Difficulty for U.S. State Highpoints."
 It includes an alphabetical listing of states, the name of each state highpoint, its elevation, elevation gain, distance, and its difficulty rating.
-The elevations listed are from a United States Geological Survey (USGS) publication (1995) and may be slightly different from elevations found in some guidebooks, on some maps, and in other literature on these locations.
+The elevations listed are from a United States Geological Survey (USGS) publication (2018) and may be slightly different from elevations found in some guidebooks, on some maps, and in other literature on these locations.
 The USGS revises its data as highpoints are resurveyed and new technology is utilized to determine elevations.
 The elevation gain is an estimate of ALL vertical gain (including gain related to undulating terrain) on the "standard" route.
 Distance is the round-trip distance on the easiest "standard" route.
 The difficulty rating is based on the overall difficulty of reaching the highpoint by way of the easiest standard route.
-Finally, the eighteen highpoints that are wheelchair accessible (under good weather conditions) are indicated.
+Finally, the 21 highpoints that are wheelchair accessible (under good weather conditions) are indicated with a "w".

 Martin Classification of Difficulty for U.S. State Highpoints

 |Arizona AZ||Humphreys Peak||12,633||3,500||9.0||6|